 - Drinking water more often (I prefer it carbonated)

 - Having a bowl of oatmeal every morning

-- Supplementing my daily diet with 500mg Vitamin C, multi vitamin (including 100mg Magnesium), 600mg Calcium, Cod Liver Oil capsules (Omega 3), 60mg Ginkgo Biloba, 160mg Korean Ginseng, 30 drops of Hawthorn tincture
+- Supplementing my daily diet with 500mg Vitamin C, multi vitamin (including 100mg Magnesium), 600mg Calcium, Cod Liver Oil capsules (Omega 3), 30 drops of Hawthorn tincture

-- Virtually eliminating processed foods now sticking with the basics.
+- Virtually eliminating processed foods and just sticking with the basics

 How did I know what to do and eat to lower my dangerously high blood pressure?
-I did a lot of research and reading, one of the best guides still available to be purchased on-line is Naturally Reduce Blood Pressure book – a basic step by step guide..
+I did a lot of research and reading, including Get Natural! by Kevin Riley, the best step-by-step guide to lowering blood pressure naturally.

 Well that’s what has worked for me.
 Please leave a comment and tell us what’s worked for you.